HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: githubURL
    - Type: ?
-   - Description: Describe parameter.
+   - Description: Repo root URL.
 Stored as *varchar(256)* in the database

 - Parameter: cid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Course-id whose repo entry should be replaced.
+Stored as int(10) in the database

 - Parameter: token
-   - Type: ?
+   - Type: varchar ?
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Personal access-token to use for authenticated requests.
+Stored as varchar(40) in the database

 - Parameter: action
    - Type: ?